Naomh Máirtín CPG

 Naomh Máirtín Cumann Peile Gaelach is a Gaelic football and ladies' Gaelic football club based in Monasterboice, County Louth, Ireland.

 History

 Naomh Máirtín was founded in 1957 and named after Martin of Tours.

+Left corner-back Jim Mooney was a member of Louth's Leinster Junior Championship-winning squad of 1966.

+In 1980 the club completed a Junior clean sweep of Shield, League and Championship competitions, remaining unbeaten throughout the year.